knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Based on this design, update the project’s style guide with relevant design details, e.g. typefaces, colours, grid definitions, sizes, interactions, etc.

 1. Create “showcase” design templates for how everything should look in a desktop browser in the best possible case: modern device, modern browser, fast connection, available JavaScript.

 1. Cut the number of templates in half, and for each remaining template, cut the number of user interace elements in half.
 Double the font size, and double the white space.

+1. Conduct usability testing on this design, using paper prototypes.

+	* Try to test with users that closely match each of your personas.

+	* Test both previous and new testers if possible.

+1. Revise the design based on usability feedback.

+1. Based on this design, update the project’s style guide with relevant design details, e.g. typefaces, colours, grid definitions, sizes, interactions, etc.

+1. Design “showcase” design templates for how everything should look when printed in the best possible case: modern device, modern browser, available JavaScript.[^15],[^16],[^17]

+1. Cut the number of templates in half, and for each remaining template, cut the number of user interace elements in half.
+Double the font size, and double the white space.